SnipSnapp/Pandemonium/README.md

   Currently, the tool takes a snort configuration file which forces the tool to follow a snort config for port and ip address selection.
 ## Planned:
 ### Planned L2/L3 Modification
   #### ADD ABILITY TO DESIGNATE WHAT THE ROUTING TABLE IS.
 THIS IS CRITICAL-PATH.
-WILL BE DONE BEFORE ANYTHING ELSE NEXT AFTER OPERATING IN PROD NETWORK.
-THIS WILL BE A TRIVIAL ADDITION AND SHOULD BE DONE BY EOW 2/14/23
+WILL BE DONE BEFORE ANYTHING ELSE.
+ADDITION IS TRIVIAL AND SHOULD BE DONE BY EOW 2/14/23

 ### Currently Planned Service Modifiers
   --http_cookie